plannies-mate/plannies-kit/GUIDELINES.md

 # Project Guidelines for AI Assistants

+This project's documentation is split across several files:
+- GUIDELINES.md (this file) - Guidelines for AI assistants and developers
+- SPECS.md - Core requirements and system architecture
+- IMPLEMENTATION.md - Detailed implementation guidance and algorithms

+Please read ALL three files before proceeding.

+Note: README.md contains installation and usage instructions which are not relevant for AIs.

 ## Purpose

 This document guides AI assistants in working on small-to-medium sized data processing tools.
 For project-specific